morleym/furtive-handbook/docs/concepts.md

 ---
 id: concepts
-title: Concepts
+title: Format Concepts
-sidebar_label: Concepts
+sidebar_label: Format Concepts
 ---

-These are some basic concepts I'll be referencing throughout my format guides.
+These are some basic format concepts which I'll be referencing throughout my format guides.

 ## Stages / Phases and Progressions / Advancements

 Many competitions consist of more than just one bracket or bracket type.
 For example, a competition might *start* with round-robin and then *end* with a single-elim bracket.
-I refer to these as the 'stages' of a tournament, and you'll also see these referred to as 'phases' on tools like smash.gg.
+I refer to these as the 'stages' of a tournament, and you'll also see these referred to as 'phases' on certain bracketing software.

 Moving from one stage to another stage is what I call 'advancing' or 'progressing'.
 We see both of these concepts all the time in traditional sports.